kBrausew/kBrausew/README.md

 - 👋 Hi, I’m @kBrausew
 - 👀 I’m interested in IoT, ioBroker, JS, DoorBell, Intercom
-- 🌱 I’m currently learning JS
+- 🌱 I’m currently learning JS - again 😉
 - 💞️ I’m looking to collaborate on IoT
-- 📫 How to reach me kurt dot brausewetter at t minus online dot de
+- 📫 How to reach me kurt dot brausewetter at gmail dot com

 <!---
 kBrausew/kBrausew is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.